apache/predictionio-template-text-classifier/README.md

 # Release Information

+## Version 2.2

+Modified PreparedData to use MLLib hashing and tf-idf implementations.

 ## Version 2.1

 Fixed dot product implementation in the predict methods to work with batch predict method for evaluation.